modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-15-sect-1.md

 - Miscellaneous Categories
 - Industrial Organization

 Up to now, 54 Prizes in Economic Sciences in Memory of Alfred Nobel have been awarded in the period 1969-2023.
 In this Chapter 15 we select 15 of those Prizes mostly associated to econometry and economic theories connected with one of the following five aspects: decisions, games, welfare, development, and natural experiments.
 Each item in the list contains the year of the award, the names and dates of the laureates, and the reasons for such recognitions.
 Afterwards we insert the documents called WORK which are a brief explanation of the contributions made by each laureate and the titles of the corresponding Prize Lectures.
-All the references are given at the end of the chapter in MLA format.
+All the references are given in MLA format.

 **In 1969:** to  Ragnar Frisch (1895-1969) and Jan Tinbergen (1903-1994) “for having developed and applied dynamic models for the analysis of economic processes”.